sorelmitra/learn/prometheus/Readme.md

 I modified it to be more relevant with multiple nodes Kubernetes cluster, do filter out some of the pods and containers, and to add disk usage.
 I saved it into `grafana-dashboard.json`.

+### Container Disk Usage

+It doesn't seem to work, the value's always 0.
+There seems to be a known issue on that: https://github.com/google/cadvisor/issues/1816.

 ## Documentation on Metrics and Dashboards

 - [Prometheus Queries](https://prometheus.io/docs/prometheus/latest/querying/basics/).